ACEsuit/mace/packages/README.md

 each package versions independently from git tags and the RET-6 rename touches only the `name` field.

-A fourth distribution, `mace-launcher`, owns every `mace_*` console script.
+`mace-launcher` owns every `mace_*` console script and none of the other three declares one, because two distributions declaring the same script name is undefined behaviour in pip.
+That is not a theoretical hazard: uninstalling one of two such distributions deletes the script files the other one had overwritten, and the surviving distribution is left with none.

-None of the three packages here declares one: two distributions declaring the same script name is undefined behaviour in pip.
+The launcher is also the only place the two stacks meet.
+It picks one with `--engine {legacy,v1}` or `MACE_ENGINE`, defaulting to `legacy`, and installs a runtime guard that fails if a v1 module imports the frozen legacy package.

 ## Installing alongside the legacy package